vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_loadbalancer.md

 	Loadbalancer's address.
 A tenant can only create Loadbalancers on networks authorized by policy (e.g. networks that belong to them or networks that are shared).
 Changing this creates a new loadbalancer.
-	It is available only for Octavia.

 * `vip_port_id` - (Optional) The port UUID that the loadbalancer will use.
   Changing this creates a new loadbalancer.
-It is available only for Octavia.

 * `vip_subnet_id` - (Optional) The subnet on which to allocate the Loadbalancer's address.
 A tenant can only create Loadbalancers on networks authorized by policy (e.g. networks that belong to them or networks that are shared).
 Changing this creates a new loadbalancer.
-	It is required to Neutron LBaaS but optional for Octavia.

 ## Attributes Reference